Wholesale Market Participation via Competitive DER Aggregation: Conclusions

 \section{Conclusions}

-A major issue facing the realization of FERC order 2222 goals is how can DERAs compete with the lucrative retail programs offered by legacy utility companies.
+A major challenge to realizing the direct wholesale market participation of DERA is enabling profit-maximizing DERAs to effectively compete with the retail programs offered by utilities in the distribution networks.
 To this end, this paper considers the {\em competitive DER aggregation} of a profit-seeking DERA in the wholesale electricity market.
 As a wholesale market participant, DERA can both inject and withdraw power from the wholesale market.
 It is shown that the proposed DERA model maximizes its profit while providing competitive services to its customers with higher surpluses than those offered by the distribution utilities.
 We also establish that the resulting social welfare from DERA's participation on behalf of its prosumers is the same as that gained by the direct participation of price-taking prosumers, making the proposed DERA aggregation model optimal in achieving wholesale market efficiency.
-Additionally, we derive two significant optimal price-quantity bids of DERA, of which one is submitted to the wholesale market, and the other to the distribution network access allocation mechanism \cite{ChenBoseMountTong23DERA}.
+Additionally, we derive two significant optimal price-quantity bids of DERA, of which one is submitted to the wholesale market, and the other to the distribution network access allocation \cite{ChenBoseMountTong23DERA}.